 In cases involving an allegation of sexual misconduct, see the Sexual Harassment and Sexual Misconduct policy addressed under the 2020 Final Rule for Federal Title IX Regulations and the Sexual Harassment and Sexual Misconduct Policy Outside of the 2020 Final Rule for Federal Title IX Regulations.
 For these situations, NWU follows the corresponding procedures for addressing student sexual harassment and sexual misconduct.

-All correspondence related to Student Conduct complaints will include a statement referencing the rights of students involved in the Student Conduct process as outlined in Section 3: Student Rights.
+Within the correspondence related to Student Conduct complaints, a statement referencing the rights of students involved in the Student Conduct process as outlined in Section 3: Student Rights will be provided.

 - For complainants

 The University provides amnesty to harmed parties who may be hesitant to report to University officials because they fear that they themselves may be accused of lower level policy violations, such as minor alcohol violations, at the time of the incident.

 - For those who offer assistance

 To encourage students to offer help and assistance to others, the University pursues a policy of amnesty for lower level violations when students offer help to others in need.
 At the discretion of the Student Conduct System Administrator, or designee, amnesty may also be extended on a case-by-case basis to the person receiving assistance.

 - For those who report serious violations

 Students who are engaged in lower level violations but who choose to bring related serious violations by others to the attention of the University are offered amnesty for their minor violations.

 - For those who witness serious violations

 Students who witness serious violations by others are offered amnesty for any lower level violations if they are called on as a witness to a serious violation but will not be provided amnesty of they participated in, facilitated or condoned the misconduct through a failure to act.

 In any of the listed circumstances, an educational conference related to the minor violations may occur, but no conduct proceedings or record will result.